rmccullagh/como-lang/README.md

 # como-lang
-my experiment in building an AST, dynamic interpreted language
+my experiment in building an AST, dynamic interpreted language.
+The executing of the AST happens in function `ex` which is located in (ast_compile.c)[https://github.com/rmccullagh/como-lang/blob/master/ast_compile.c].
+If somehow you have landed here and are interested in building this, then you need `bison`, `flex`, `libobject`, and `libeasyio`